Upstate’s Uneven Metropolitan Economies – Implications for Policy Makers

 The comparative employment data examined here shows significant differences in the performance of metropolitan areas between 2001 and 2010 and 2010 and 2017.
 The differences are likely have resulted from several factors.
 Manufacturing employment took a particularly large hit between 2001 and 2010 and has recovered slightly since then.
 The historic dependence of many of the metropolitan areas in upstate New York, Ohio and Michigan on manufacturing made them more vulnerable to manufacturing losses than other places.
 Import competition, technological obsolescence and productivity improvements were all factors, but had differing impacts on industries in the metropolitan areas in this study.

 The average earnings of workers in rust belt metropolitan areas were higher than the nation in 1970 but are now lower.
-Average worker earnings between rust belt metropolitan areas in central and western upstate New York, Ohio and Michigan have been stagnant or declined since 1970.
 Average worker earnings for the United States increased by nearly 20% between 1970 and 2000.
-Since then, average earnings at the national level and in rust belt metropolitan areas have not grown, with few exceptions.
+Average worker earnings in rust belt metropolitan areas in central and western upstate New York, Ohio and Michigan have been stagnant or declined since 1970.
+Since 2000, average earnings at the national level and in rust belt metropolitan areas have not grown, with few exceptions.

 Why Rust Belt Metropolitan Areas Have Lagged